 Effectiveness of Using Teachers to Screen Eyes of School-Going Children in Satna District of Madhya Pradesh, India

-The aim of this study was to assess the effectiveness of teachers in a vision screening program for children in classes 5th to 12th attending school in two blocks of a district of north central India.
+The purpose of this study was to investigate the effectiveness of teachers in a vision screening program for grade five to 12 children school in north central India.

-Teachers referred 3,822 children (4.91%) with eye defects for further examination by the ophthalmic assistant who confirmed eye defects in 1242 children (1.80% of all screened children).
+3,822 children (4.91%) with eye defects were referred for further examination by the ophthalmic assistant.

 Spectacles were prescribed to 39.47% of children confirmed with eye defects.

-Primary vision screening by teachers has effectively reduced the workload of ophthalmic assistants.
+Teachers played a significant role in screening children and effectively reduced the workload of ophthalmic assistants.